-SOAR prides itself on collaboration, creativity, cross-cultural respect, fiscal responsibility, loyalty, and transparency.
-During the past 14 years, SOAR's work has transcended all reasonable expectations.
-In 2006, distributions totaled approximately \$60,000.
-Since 2015, SOAR has exceeded \$1M distributions annually.
-SOAR's efforts not only address the major humanitarian constructs of education, emotional and psychological support, nutrition, health and hygiene, dental and vision care, and fundamental human rights, but the Programs offer educational curricula on a multitude of topics that stimulate intellectual curiosity, empowerment, and enrichment.
+SOAR prides itself on creativity, cross-cultural respect, fiscal responsibility, and transparency.
+During the past 16 years, SOAR's reach has expanded considerably.
+In 2006, distributions totaled approximately \$60,000.00.
+Since 2015, SOAR distributions have exceeded \$1M annually.
+Our efforts not only address the major humanitarian constructs of education, emotional and psychological support, nutrition, health and hygiene, dental and vision care, and fundamental human rights, but the Programs offer curricula on a multitude of topics that stimulate intellectual curiosity, empowerment, and enrichment.

-For several of us, SOAR is our life's work, and we are blessed with a dedicated and selfless cadre of supporters who share our short-term aspirations and long-term vision.
+SOAR is blessed with a dedicated and selfless cadre of supporters who share our short-term aspirations and long-term vision.
 We are faced with an enormous responsibility.
 Our greatest trepidation is not inadequacy or a belief that we are ill-equipped to assist the orphaned children we have embraced as our own, but rather that we have influence and power beyond measure.
-Our daily routine involves a compulsive desire to assist the abandoned, the sick, the impoverished, and the abused.
-As SOAR's light shines, we hope that we are unconsciously giving our orphaned population the will to do the same.
+Our daily routine involves a compulsive desire to assist the abandoned, the sick, the impoverished, the abused, and the forgotten.
+As SOAR's light shines, we hope that we are unconsciously giving the orphaned Armenian population the will to do the same.

-150 N. Radnor Chester Rd., Suite F200, Radnor, PA 19087 Office: 610.213.3452 Fax: 610.229.5168 Email: info@soar-us.org Web: www.soar-us.org
+150 N. Radnor Chester Rd., Suite F200, Radnor, PA 19087

+Office: 610.213.3452 Fax: 610.229.5168

+Email: info@soar-us.org Web: www.soar-us.org